fbgencer/markdownipy/README.md

 Markdownipy is a Python library to generate markdown files using only two operators and some helpers

+Markdownipy can be used in jupyter notebooks to generate markdown outputs in python cells or inside any .py file, see below for examples

 ##  `<`(lower than operator) writes text to markdown file, `|`(pipe operator) just gives property to the text

 Even this README file is genereted by markdownipy!

 [Checkout example file](./example.py)

-Markdownipy can be used in jupyter notebooks to generate markdown outputs in python cells, see below for examples

 ## Motivation